2112 (album): Commercial performance

 2112 was released in March 1976 on vinyl, 8-track cartridge, and cassette tape.
 It received strong promotion from Polydor, the distributor of Mercury Records albums, who issued an advertising campaign based on graphics on the album sleeve, in major trade publications.
 It became Rush's second album after Fly by Night to enter the top ten on the Canadian Albums Chart, peaking at No. 5.
 In the US, it peaked at No. 61 on the Billboard Top LPs & Tape chart, the week of 29 May 1976, during a 37-week stay on the chart.
 It was the band's first to crack the U.S. top 100.

 The album sold faster than any of Rush's previous albums.
 In June 1976, the album had outsold the band's past catalogue in Canada and the United States, selling close to 35,000 and more than 200,000 copies, respectively.
 2112 became a strong seller in the United States; it reached gold certification by the Recording Industry Association of America (RIAA) in November 1977 for selling 500,000 copies.
-In November 1995, the album reached triple platinum for selling more than 3 million copies, becoming Rush's second-biggest seller after Moving Pictures.
+In August 2026, the album reached quadruple platinum for selling more than 4 million copies, becoming Rush's second-biggest seller after Moving Pictures.